Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Congratulations!
 Now:

-1. Highlight your score: Resume, LinkedIn, application forms
+1. Showcase your score: CV, LinkedIn, application files

-2. Keep your certificate: Digital and paper copy
+2. Keep your certificate: Digital and paper copies

 Retake Strategy

 You can retake the TOEIC® as many times as you wish.
-ETS recommends waiting a minimum of 3 months between tests.
+ETS recommends waiting a minimum of 3 months between two sittings.

 Action plan:

-• Identify the 20% of errors that cost you 80% of the points
+• Identify the 20% of errors costing you 80% of the points

 • Focus on these specific weak points